 I never had any interest in art as a kid.
 I started painting when I was 35 simply because I was looking for an outlet.
 As many mothers out there, I felt I was always doing everything for other people and never anything for myself.
 Once I started painting, I realized that I felt better emotionally and I was hooked.

-Did you always know you’d be an artist or how has your art journey progressed?
+Did you always know you’d be an artist or how has your art career progressed?

 Many of us remember the feeling of being a young child in art class.
 We can recall the early wonders of a paintbrush, the magic of making a mess.
 We can return back to what it felt like to spread tiny wet hands onto a white page, coloring in the spaces until we made the perfect Thanksgiving turkey.
 And we remember the one kid in class whose work always seemed to be exquisite, with enviable edges, gorgeous lines, and colors that inspired the teacher to hang it on the wall with pride.
 I was not that child.
 Art discovered me way later in life and through my own need of personal expression and a creative outlet.